rahulrajdixit/Arcade_Tennis_Game/README.md

 ## **Usage**
-Just download the zip file, and enjoy the game.
+Just download the zip file and enjoy the game.

 Or else, just click <a href="https://rahulrajdixit.github.io/Webshelf/arcade_tennis.html">here</a> for a preview.

 ## **Improvements To Be Made**
-The game can have a play-style where with each successful hit of the user, the game gets tougher.
+The game can have a play-style where with each successful hit/save of the user, the speed of the ball increases.
 (This change will be made in a few days).

 ## **More Apps!**